gonicus/clacks/plugins/libinst/src/doc/index.rst

    base installation: install remaining packages, setup the configuration, etc.

-   How the config management takes place varies and should be initiated by some process in the base installation - normally the installation of the *gosa.client* which can take care of doing the right thing.
+   How the config management takes place varies and should be initiated by some process in the base installation - normally the installation of the *clacks.client* which can take care of doing the right thing.

    Methods could be puppet, FAI, opsi, etc. which get some level of abstraction thru an item concept.

-In combination with the *gosa.client*, libinst is going to cover the complete client lifecycle.
+In combination with the *clacks.client*, libinst is going to cover the complete client lifecycle.

 *libinst* replaces the old FAI/opsi processes used withing gosa-si.